 Tent Price Packed Weight Minimum Weight Category Floor Area Floor Denier Setup

-A Note on Packed Weight vs. Minimum Weight
+A Note on Packaged Weight vs. Minimum Weight

-When comparing tent weights, it’s important to know that many manufacturers provide two specs: packed weight and minimum weight.
-Packed weight refers to everything purchased with the tent, including the tent body, rainfly, poles, stuff sack, stakes, footprint, and guylines.
-On the other hand, minimum weight refers to only the essentials: the tent body, rainfly, and poles.
+When comparing tent weights, many manufacturers provide two specs: packaged weight and minimum weight.
+Packaged weight refers to everything purchased with the tent, including the tent body, rainfly, poles, stuff sack, stakes, footprint, and guylines.
+Minimum weight refers to only the essentials: the tent body, rainfly, and poles.
 Many ultralight hikers will leave items like the stuff sack and footprint behind, but most carry stakes and guylines for setup.
-Thus, in most cases you can expect the final weight of your tent in your pack to be somewhere in between the two provided specs.
+In most cases, you can expect the final weight of your tent in your pack to be somewhere in between the two provided specs.

 Back to How Light is Too Light?
 See Our Top Backpacking Tent Picks